-All amounts are in Indian Rupees millions, except share data, unless otherwise stated.
+All amounts are in Indian Rupees millions, rounded off to the nearest million except share data, unless otherwise stated.
+"0" represents less than Rs.
+1 million.

 b) Basis of measurement:

 The financial statements have been prepared on the historical cost basis except for the following items: